 WHAT TO READ NEXT

-For more cities by the sea that combine culture, sightseeing and fun you could try:
+For more cities by the sea that combine culture, sightseeing and fun:

 BARCELONA, the Spanish city with mind-blowing architecture and fabulous food, things to do in Barcelona here.